 In comparison to other crossing alternatives, the impacts and costs associated with the crossing, inspection plaza and access road are less with the crossing X12 alternative than most other alternatives considered.
-The US team recommended the crossing X12 alternative for consideration on the short list of practical alternatives.
+The U.S. study team recommended the crossing X12 alternative for consideration on the short list of practical alternatives.